rxzyx/prodigy-hack/README.md

 ### I REFRESHED AND THE MEMBERSHIP HACK DIDN'T WORK!!!

 - That's because the hack is temporary, so for one session only.
-You have to run it again (IN A BATTLE!) every session.
+You have to run it again (formerly only in a battle, but now it should work outside one) every session.

 ### MAGIC COINS DOESN'T WORK!!!